blackNoir2/dogstram/README.md

 ## My Approach

-Before diving into the existing code, I wanted to test my skills by attempting to replicate the page without referring to the original codebase.
-My only goal was to eyeball the original created site.
+Before diving into the existing code, I wanted to test my skills by attempting to replicate the page without referring to the original codebase e.g html, css, etc. My only goal was to eyeball the originally created site.
 This version you see here is my attempt at creating a visually appealing and dog-centric frontend that represents the given site.

 ## Key Features